lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

     "Invalid signature" and stop.

   3. Compute the Message M'.
+     As in FIPS 204, len(ctx) is encoded as a single unsigned byte.

         M' = Prefix || Domain || len(ctx) || ctx || M